History of the Jews in Ukraine: Jewish agricultural settlement

-In 1921, Crimea became an autonomous republic.
+During the first years of Soviet rule, authorities promoted mass Jewish agricultural settlement in Southern Ukraine and Crimea, which in 1921 became an autonomous republic.
 In 1923, the All-Union Central Committee passed a motion to resettle a large number of the Jewish population from Ukrainian and Belarusian cities to Crimea, numbering 570,400 families.
 The plan to further resettle Jewish families was confirmed by the Central Committee of the USSR on 15 July 1926, assigning 124 million roubles to the task and also receiving 67 million from foreign sources.

 The Soviet initiative of Jewish settlement in Crimea was opposed by Symon Petliura, who regarded it as a provocation.
 This train of thought was supported by Arnold Margolin who stated that it would be dangerous to set up Jewish colonies there.